xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

     image_alt: "Meditation with the sea."
     text: "... while taking Peak Performance Buoyancy course for my Advanced Open Water Diver certification."
 ---
-# Fear nothing, and move on
+# Fear nothing, and keep moving
-> Work hard, live hard, and do something more challenging than imaginable.
+> Work hard, live harder, and do something more challenging than imaginable.

 Life's a journey, and I'd like to explore new trails.